 (1) Variations in provisions for financial liabilities relate to the provision for asbestos litigation recorded by Domco Products Texas Inc.

-6.2 Contingent liabilities
+Contingent liabilities 6.2

-There were no significant changes in the guarantees granted by Tarkett to third parties in 2023.
+In 2024, there were no significant changes relating to the guarantees granted by Tarkett to third parties.